 For a new aquarium I was looking to add sand as a substrate, however I was unsure what plants would be able to live in sand.
 Therefore I asked several other aquarium owners to learn from their experience.
 This is what I found.

-Are there aquarium plants that are able to live in a sand substrate?
 There are multiple plants that are able to grow in sand.
 However just sand does not provide nutrients so adding root tabs is advised when the plants rely heavily on their roots.
 Other plants take their nutrients straight from the aquarium water.

 In the rest of the article I will show you pictures of all the plants together with crucial information to allow the plants to thrive.
 However before this, there is something you need to know about fertilization.